 - Finally, while not being as powerful as popups per se, when used in a combination with other list building techniques, floating bars make a valuable addition.

 No wonder so many major blogs use sticky bars to capture email addresses.
 In this article, we’ll show you how to create a nice-looking floating bar — just like the one below.

 In this example, site visitors are offered to join the company newsletter and always stay updated.
-And the best part is, the visitors are able to take this advantage at any moment while they are browsing the website.
+And the best part is, the visitors are able to subscribe at any moment while they are browsing the website.

 If you’re wondering whether you’ll be able to capture email addresses from mobile audience just as smoothly, see how the same widget looks on a smartphone.
-The widget takes very little screen space, but includes just the same details as the desktop one and surely still looks tempting.
+The widget takes very little screen space, but includes just the same details as the desktop one and still looks tempting.

 Of course, you don’t have to follow the example precisely.
 But we hope you now see why a floating bar can become your email capturing machine: